deeper-x/kcap-nevar/README.md

-# Kcap Nevar - version 0.0.2
+# Kcap Nevar - version 0.0.3

 > Sign up and vote for pizza.
 Become one of the top ten pizza lovers!

-## Description (features list)
+## Description and features list
-* A user can signup and login, and tell how much he loves pizza, by clicking the "I love pizza" button
+User can signup, login and tell how much he loves pizza by clicking the "I love pizza" button

 * When vote is registered, barchart is updated showing real time data.
 * Chart is updated also at regular intervals.
 * As _anonymous_ user, you can view the top-ten chart.
 If you want to vote, you can sign up, log in and express your vote.